← Back to blog

 Getting Started with OpenClaw Trigger Automation

-Learn how to connect real-world events like Stripe payments, GitHub pushes, and Slack messages to your OpenClaw agent using ClawJolt trigger automation — no code required.
+Learn how to connect real-world events like Stripe payments, GitHub pushes, and Slack messages to your OpenClaw agent using ClawJolt trigger automation.
+No code required.

 What is trigger automation?